spsforks/ziglang-zig-wiki/FAQ.md

 ## Why does Zig force me to use spaces instead of tabs?

 Because no human and no contemporary code editor is capable of handling tabs correctly.
-Humans tend to mix tabs and spaces on accident, and editors don't have a way to "indent with tabs, align with spaces" without mashing the space bar a bajillion times.
+Humans tend to mix tabs and spaces on accident, and editors don't have a way to "indent with tabs, align with spaces" without pressing the space bar many times, leading programmers to use tabs for alignment as well as indentation.

-Honestly, tabs would be better than spaces for indentation because they take up fewer bytes.
-But in practice, what ends up happening is chaos.

-So to simplify everything and prevent the horrors of incorrectly mixed tabs and spaces, tabs are not allowed.
+Tabs would be better than spaces for indentation because they take up fewer bytes.
+But in practice, what ends up happening is incorrectly mixed tabs and spaces.
+In order to simplify everything, tabs are not allowed.
 Spaces are necessary; we can't ban spaces.
 But tabs are not strictly needed, so the null hypothesis is to not have them.

-Maybe someday, we'll switch to tabs for indentation, spaces for alignment and make it a compile error if you fuck it up.
+Maybe someday, we'll switch to tabs for indentation, spaces for alignment and make it a compile error if they are incorrectly mixed.
 But if we did that today, writing Zig code would be too hard.

-So suck it up and switch your editor to insert spaces when you press the tab key.
-Or just run `zig fmt` on save like everyone else does.
+For now your options are to configure your editor to insert spaces when you press the tab key, or configure your editor run `zig fmt` on save (recommended).

+Currently, the stage1 parser rejects tabs and the stage2 parser accepts them.
+What will make it into the final language specification?
+It isn't decided yet and it doesn't really matter.
+Just run `zig fmt` on save.

 ## Why does `zig fmt` have no configuration options?